Realms of Ancient War Review

 Realms of Ancient War 5.5

 Weapons and armor can be found from looting corpses as well as from merchants scattered throughout the different areas.
 Gold seems to be on the lighter side, forcing tons of grinding to acquire new gear.
-The new abilities that are earned from leveling up thankfully do help to flesh out the combat and help deal with some of the tougher foes.
+The new abilities earned from leveling up thankfully do help to flesh out the combat and deal with some of the tougher foes.

-Outside of throwing tons of enemies on-screen and utilizing some impressive looking but small and non-interactive environments, there just isn’t anything that stands out.
-It’s an average game with a substandard experience.
-Co-op gameplay could have been the savior of R.A.W., but instead it adds to the overall frustrating experience.
-With the only option to play locally; it’s a feature that may not be used at all especially since the second player’s progress isn’t saved.
+Outside of throwing tons of enemies on-screen and utilizing some impressive looking but small and non-interactive environments, there just isn't anything that stands out.
+It's an average game with a substandard experience.
+Co-op gameplay could have been the savior of R.A.W., but instead, it adds to the overall frustrating experience.
+With the only option to play locally, it's a feature that may not be used at all, especially since the second player's progress isn't saved.
 Like trophies or achievements?
-The second player won’t receive anything for their hard work.
+The second player won't receive anything for their hard work.
 Thanks.

 Simply Put